babelmark/babelmark-registry/readme.md

 An entry in the registry is composed like this:

 * The name of the processor (can contain a version or additional infos)
-* **url**: The url (encrypted or not, see the NOTE below) that will return the translation from markdown to html of the query `text=INSERT_MARKDOWN_HERE`.
+* **url**: The url (encrypted or not, see the NOTE below) that will return the translation from markdown to html of the appended query `text=INSERT_MARKDOWN_HERE`.
 See below the format of the return of the query.
 * **lang**: The language used to build the processor
 * **repo**: A link to a repository or home page of the project